This article has been updated as of June 2019

 The old email looked like this:

-As you can see, it wasn’t the most visually appealing email and it didn’t align with the rest of our marketing assets which were all beautifully designed by our fantastic design team.
+It wasn’t the most visually appealing email and it didn’t align with the rest of our marketing assets, which were all beautifully designed by our fantastic design team.

 The new blog subscribers email